Welcome to the Music Department

 Key Stage 3 Information:

-In Key Stage 3 we are constantly developing our curriculum to make it dynamic and relevant to the pupils we teach.
+In Key Stage 3 we are constantly developing our curriculum to make it dynamic and relevant to the students we teach.
 We use a wide variety of resources to make lessons as diverse as possible, within the context of a range of musical styles.
-Music technology plays an important part in Music lessons and pupils experience this to create their own music and gain an understanding of how technology is used throughout the music industry.
+Music technology plays an important part in Music lessons and students experience this to create their own music and gain an understanding of how technology is used throughout the music industry.

 The following areas are explored in Year 7 through a wide variety of practical tasks within units of work delivered each half term across the year: